asurirk/proceedings-fa18/paper/paper.md

 ![A simple flow chart [@vonLaszwski-fa18-sample-report] ](images/from-one-to-the-other.png){#fig:fromonetotheorther}

-This is done as follows
+This is done as follows, where all of this is in one line without spaces between the various brackets

 ```
 ![A simple flow chart [@vonLaszwski-fa18-sample-report] ](images/from-one-to-the-other.png){#fig:fromonetotheorther}